Manuel4131/navigator_app/README.md

 # navigator_app
-Android app which display user device photo and songs.
+Android app which displays user device photos and songs.
+(DCIM and Music directory respectivelly)

 Ask me for the rest part of the whole package.